Frequently Asked Questions

 Proximity Cards & Passes

 What is a Proximity Card?Proximity Cards are used by property owners and their guests to access GTA facilities and amenities.
+These cards contain smart chip technology that electronically opens doors at the Owners' Club Complex, both refuse facilities and tracks usage by property.

 What if I don't have enough proximity cards for all my guests?A temporary daily guest pass for guests of a member (and who do not have a proximity card) may be purchased for $5 per person per day.
 Please present one proximity card when purchasing a daily pass.